odanoburu/FreeLing-User-Manual/installation-windows.md

    java Analyzer < mytext.txt
 ```

-- If you get "UnsatisfiedLinkError" about not found libraries, you need to set the ``PATH`` so all the required libraries (freeling and all its dependencies) are found (you need to do this only once per session, or you can set it once and forever in your system-wide configuration):
+- If you get "UnsatisfiedLinkError" about not found libraries, you need to set `%PATH%` so all the required libraries (freeling and all its dependencies) are found (you need to do this only once per session, or you can set it once and forever in your system-wide configuration):
   ```
       set PATH=%PATH%;%FLINSTALL%\freeling\bin;%FLINSTALL%\dependencies\boost\lib;%FLINSTALL%\dependencies\zlib\bin;%FLINSTALL%\dependencies\icu\bin64;
   ```